IBM/storage-fusion/backup-restore/recipes/Domino-Data-Labs/Readme.md

 the project without requiring a patch to each PolicyAssignment.

 3) Restore steps for Domino Data Labs on a fresh cluster
-   0) restore Fusion catalog (Fusion service restore)
+   1) restore Fusion catalog (Fusion service restore)
-   1) restore domino-cluster project (the one using this custom recipe for cluster-scope resources)
+   2) restore domino-cluster project (the one using this custom recipe for cluster-scope resources)
-   2) restore domino-system
+   3) restore domino-system
-   3) restore domino-platform
+   4) restore domino-platform
-   4) restore domino-compute, but do not restore the shared and blob PVCs (they must be created by the domino install script to point to the same PV that the PVC in the domino-platform is using, otherwise you will have two versions of the blob and shared file systems that will cause file-not-found issues between workspaces versus UI uploads)
+   5) restore domino-compute, but do not restore the shared and blob PVCs (they must be created by the domino install script to point to the same PV that the PVC in the domino-platform is using, otherwise you will have two versions of the blob and shared file systems that will cause file-not-found issues between workspaces versus UI uploads)
-   5) Label namespaces and nodes accordingly for your environment
+   6) Label namespaces and nodes accordingly for your environment
-   6) Delete CertificateRequests for hephaestus*-tls in domino-compute NS
+   7) Delete CertificateRequests for hephaestus*-tls in domino-compute NS
-   7) Execute agent installer with helm --sync flag
+   8) Execute agent installer with helm --sync flag (this will also delete your hephaestus TLS secrets which is why we had to clear previous reqs)
-   8) Restart Domino
+   9) Restart Domino

 Backup recipe execution: 43 seconds
 -----------------------------------